howl-editor/howl/site/source/getit.md

 *NB: If you install to a non-standard location, your desktop environment might not pick up on the fact that Howl is installed, and the application icon will look ugly.*

+### Tracking the latest from Github

+If you want to track the latest version of Howl, clone the repository from Github and build as per the above instructions.
+To update just pull the latest additions, and issue make again from the src directory.
+Don't forget to make again, as this would cause stale code to be loaded.